Low magnification spinning disk confocal:

 The most common camera types (large field and 11um pixel size) can be paired with a camera with small pixels (4.25um) to better match the sampling rate and consequent resolution that can be achieved with low magnification objectives.

-In this specific test, we tested side by side an Andor Sona and a Teledyne Photometrics IRIS15 with 4X, 10X and 20X objectives (Plan Apo Lambda, Nikon) on the X-LIGHT V3 confocal, using a large specimen of fluorescently labelled late stage mouse embryo.
+In this specific test, we tested side by side an Andor Sona and a Teledyne Photometrics IRIS15 with 4X, 10X and 20X objectives (Plan Apo Lambda, Nikon) on the X-LIGHT V3 confocal spinning disk, acquiring images of large specimens often used in embryology, a branch of science related to the formation, growth, and development of embryo.
+In particular, here we show a fluorescently labelled late stage mouse embryo.

 The first difference between the two cameras tested is the field of view (FOV).
 The IRIS15 has a rectangular chip (5056x2560pixels) with a diagonal of 25mm, while the Sona has a square chip (2048×2048 pixels) with a diagonal of 32mm.